b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implemet suggestion page to see al the user suggestions
+- DONE Implemet suggestion page to see al the user suggestions
-- Implement retrieveOwnSuggestions logic to retrieve the suggestions made by the current user from database
+- DONE Implement retrieveOwnSuggestions logic to retrieve the suggestions made by the current user from database

 #### Update user avatar and update user password